Cart

 There are two ways to use Docker:

-• By installing and using the Docker Engine from a terminal.
-There are no costs involved.
+• By installing and using Docker Engine from a terminal.
+There are no additional costs involved.

 • Through the Docker Desktop application.
-This comes with a GUI and has both free and paid licenses.
+This comes with a GUI and has both free and paid licences.

 Both options are suitable for using Docker.
 It is mainly important to ask yourself whether you prefer to work from a terminal or not.
-Please note: For both options, you must first install the Docker package repository.
+Please note: For both options, you must first install Docker's package repository.

-In this tutorial, we show you how to install the Docker Desktop application and Docker Daemon on a computer/laptop with a Linux distribution.
+In this tutorial, we show you how to install the Docker Desktop application and Docker Engine on a computer/laptop with a Linux distribution.

 System Requirements

-To use Docker in Linux, your computer/laptop must meet the following system requirements (minus the KVM/QEMU requirement if you install the Docker Engine):
+To use Docker on Linux, your computer/laptop must meet the following system requirements (minus the KVM/QEMU requirement if you install Docker Engine only):

-• 64-bit operating system with systemd init system
+• 64-bit operating system with a systemd init system

-• For Docker Desktop: Gnome, KDE, or MATE Desktop.
-In the case of Gnome with support for tray icons, for example via the AppIndicator extension.
+• For Docker Desktop: GNOME, KDE, or MATE Desktop.
+In the case of GNOME, support for tray icons may be required, for example via the AppIndicator extension.

 Installing the Docker Package Repository

-Regardless of whether you want to install the command-line daemon or Docker Desktop, you need the Docker package repository.
+Regardless of whether you want to install the command-line daemon or Docker Desktop, you need Docker's package repository.
 You can install this using the steps below.

 Step 1